ibm-client-engineering/solution-kafka-prometheus/readme.md

 ![Prometheus Alerts](assets/alerts.png)

 # Example Alert
 - This lists all metrics you wish to alert on.
+- Green is good
-Green is good, yellow is pending meaning it MIGHT be an alert but it hasnt fallen outside of thresholds yet.
-Red is an alert and it has fallen outside of thresholds, this will send an alert via alertmonitor and the set alert route.
+- Yellow is pending, meaning it MIGHT be an alert but it hasn't fallen outside of thresholds yet
+- Red is an alert and it has fallen outside of thresholds, this will send an alert via alertmonitor and the set alert route.
 Which may be slack, email or a script.

-- Pending
+- Example of a Pending alert
 ![Prometheus alert](assets/alert-example1.png)
-- Firing
+- Example of a Firing alert
 ![Prometheus alert](assets/alert-example2.png)

 When an alert fires it follows its configuration in the alertmanager.yml which is populated through the values file.